petter-holmberg/elements/README.md

 `rational` implements a rational number type, forming a `Field` over any `Integral_domain`.

 `polynomial` implements a polynomial type, forming an `Integral_domain` over any `Ring`. `degree` returns the degree of the polynomial, where an empty polynomial has degree -1. `evaluate` evaluates the polynomial at a given value, and `subderivative` calculates the k:th subderivate of a given polynomial and value k.

+`binary counter` implements a binary counter of k elements, using a given binary operation and identity element.
+When calling it with an object, if the object is not equal to the identity element of the counter, it will be reduced with the existing elements in the counter, resetting each element to the identity element until either an identity element is found or the end of the elements are reached.
+If an identity element is found, the reduced value replaces it.
+If the end of the elements are reached, it is appended as the new last element.

 ## Sum types